demalexx/timesheets/README.md

 * Can checkout and commit timesheets from Sublime Text (using Sublime's Build System);
 * Help add new timesheet lines using single shortcut key;
-* Show how much time is worked today in status bar.
+* Show how much time is worked today and this week in status bar.

 ![Screenshot](images/screenshot.png)